Price per night / 3-star hotel. Prices are not fixed and may vary with time.

 Hotels are safe environments for travellers as long as they properly implement sanitary measures in response to coronavirus (COVID-19).
 However, we recommend getting in touch with the local authorities regarding safety procedures for hotels in Sydney.
 For more advice, please view our information page on what to know about coronavirus (COVID-19) and travel.

-Hotels adjacent to Sydney Opera House and in Sydney CBD or Potts Point are usually very popular with KAYAK users.
+Hotels adjacent to Sydney Opera House and in Sydney CBD or Glebe are usually very popular with KAYAK users.

 Travellers who like staying near Sydney Opera House recommend The Hughenden Boutique Hotel.